iliass-wakkar/gestion_livres_auteurs_Java/README.md

 Check our [project report](docs/rapport.pdf) for full technical details
 ```

-### Customization Tips:
-1. Add a 600x400px screenshot of your app to the `screenshot.png` placeholder
-2. Replace the portfolio links with actual URLs
 3. Add a LICENSE.md file
 4. Include the actual database schema in `/src/db`